pymodbus-dev/pymodbus/README.rst

 ------------------------------------------------------------
 Development Instructions
 ------------------------------------------------------------
-The current code base is compatible with both py2 and py3.
+The current code base is compatible python >= 3.7.
 Use make to perform a range of activities

 ::